ledy-ccl/cs348-hw4/aux_readme_1.md

 ## Testing

-To test your code, we shall create several testing files that will contain a bunch of facts similar to the ones provided.
+To test your code, we'll create several testing files that will contain a bunch of facts similar to the ones provided.
 Each fact will be asserted one by one into the KB.
-After asserting the facts, a query will be constructed, and the KB will be asked for a fact.  __We also recommend that you make your own testing files and that you feel free to share them on Campuswire.
-When sharing tests, please provide your rationale for each test, explain what you hope to test with it, and/or describe how you developed the test.__
+After asserting the facts, a query will be constructed, and the KB will be asked for a fact.  __We also recommend that you make your own testing files__ and that you feel free to share them on Campuswire.
+When sharing tests, please provide your rationale for each test, explain what you hope to test with it, and/or describe how you developed the test.

 ## Sneak-peek of Part 2